-- Heat 1 tbsp of oil in a skillet set over low heat.
+- Heat 1 tablespoon of oil in a skillet set over low heat.
 Add onion and allow to cook and semi-caramelize while you prepare the rest of the ingredients.
 Stir occasionally just so the onion slices don't burn.

 - Cook bacon slices as you prefer (baking, frying, air frying, etc.) If baking, I like to preheat oven to 400°F and place slices on an oven-safe wire rack, baking for 15-20 minutes, or until bacon reaches your preferred doneness.
 Let bacon cool and crisp on paper towels.

-- While bacon is cooking, heat remaining 1 tbsp olive oil in a skillet over medium heat.
+- While bacon is cooking, heat remaining 1 tablespoon olive oil in a skillet over medium heat.
 Once heated, add cubed potato and cook until browned to your liking and semi-crispy.
 Season to taste with salt and pepper.

 - Once the potatoes and bacon have finished cooking, set aside.
 Heat pulled pork and BBQ sauce separately if they're not already warm.

 - Whisk together eggs and milk, then pour mixture into a greased skillet.
 Cook until eggs are light and fluffy, using a spatula to "scrape" the eggs into the center of the pan as they're cooking to scramble them.
 Once eggs are cooked and scrambled, add onions and cheese and mix together.

 - To assemble, add scrambled egg/onion/cheese mixture to a plate and layer potatoes, bacon crumbles, and pulled pork.
 Top with a drizzle of BBQ sauce.
 Repeat for the remainder.